ckf42/codelib/batch/readme.md

 # Description

-This folder contains some batch scripts.
+This directory contains some batch scripts.

 ## bookopen.bat

-This is a simple interactive script I use to manage some books I have on my drive.
+A simple interactive script I use to manage some books (and papers) I have on my computer.
+Assumes that `fzf` is installed

-It queries a local file index built with option `/r`.
-Uses `fzf` for selecting files interactively.
+It requires a (local) index file for querying.
+This file can be built (and update) with option `/r`.

 You would need to set the script configs manually and build the index first.
-The configs are hard-coded in the script and should be located near the beginning of it.
+The configs are hard-coded in the script and should be located near the beginning of the file.

-If you want to use it with a remote drive (e.g. for fetching files from remote), you would need to set up the corresponding variables first.
+To use it with a remote drive (e.g. for fetching files from remote), you would need to set up the corresponding variables first.
 By default, it uses `rclone` and assumes a valid `remoteIndexName`.

 ## runSageTeX.bat

 This script is used as a part of `TeXStudio` build command to compile TeX files that uses the `sagetex` package.
-It is assumed that `sagemath` is installed properly.
+Assumes that `sagemath` is installed.
 You may need to change the `sage` path hard-coded in the script.

+The corresponding build command would be something like `"path\to\runSageTeX.bat" ?am"`

 ## mikTexFix.bat

-The MiKTeX distribution on the office computer is broken with some outdated packages cannot be update without starting the MiKTeX console with admin mode (which requires admin privilege I do not have).
-Somehow I cannot install newer version of these packages in user mode with the console.
+The MiKTeX distribution in my office computer is broken with some outdated packages cannot be updated without starting the MiKTeX console in admin mode (which requires admin privilege I do not have).
+Somehow I cannot install newer version of these packages in user mode with the MiKTeX console.
 This script tries to install those packages manually.

-Running / double clicking on this batch file should fix the issue.
+Running / double-clicking on this batch file should fix the issue.
 Haven't test on other computers though.

 ## pipup.bat

-`pip list -o` with `fzf` for updating python packages.
-Assumes `fzf` installed
+`pip list -o` with `fzf` to update python packages.
+Assumes `fzf` is installed